catherineloesch/project3-mernstack-app/README.md

 ## <a name="installation"></a> 3.
 Installation

-- Front end dependencies:
 - package manager used: npm (v9.6.7)
   - https://www.npmjs.com/package/npm
   - to install dependencies, run the following command in both the front end and back end directories: